tremho/docholiday/README.md

 # Doc Holiday

-O.K., corral your documentation backlog and take a break from disappointing documentation generation
+If your documentation pipeline goes earp a bit too much, and you need to make it O.K., corral your documentation backlog and take a break from disappointing documentation generation

 A JSDoc source block re-generator targeting Typescript